keithhubner/keithhubner.com/content/posts/deploying-plausible-civo.md

 ### Namespace

-We will next create a namespace so plpausible is segregated from other applications on the cluster.
+We will next create a namespace so plausible is segregated from other applications on the cluster.

 ```bash
 cat <<'EOF' > namespace.yaml